pokle/cassandra/README.md

 - If you're running as a user that can't run docker, add yourself to the docker group, or checkout out the project as root before you proceed. sudo might work too.

-- Build the docker and opscenter images (optional)
+- Build the cassandra and opscenter images (optional)

 		./cassandra/build.sh
 		./opscenter/build.sh